dmgom/Tutorial-Arducam-USB-2.0-in-Micro-manager-configuration-Windows-/README.md

 Author of the tutorial is Diego Gomez, dm.gomeza1@uniandes.edu.co, under supervision of the professors Manu Forero, an.forero@uniandes.edu.co, and Chad Leidy, cleidy@uniandes.edu.co, Universidad de los Andes.

 ## Camera Set up with AMCap
-1. Connect the Arducam in the computer.
-You have several options to control the camara, in this tutorial AMCap will be used, the idea is to disable automatic options and prevent bugs when Micro-Manager is being used.
+1. Plug in the Arducam to the computer using the USB cable.
+Although, there are software several options to control the camara, AMCap will be used in this tutorial, which allow to disable automatic options and prevent bugs when Micro-Manager is used.
 Also, it is highly recommended to visit Arducam page to understand the camera options, as well as to see the datasheet: https://docs.arducam.com/UVC-Camera/Appilcation-Note/Software-Instruction/UVC-Software-Instructions/.
 Please, check the SDK of the camera model to comprehense better adjusts in camera.

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/f27fb253-0d86-4d58-b423-397775d83a17" />